Who will speak for you?

 - more than two voting areas (wards) – new boundaries for each voting area would need to be determined.
 Voters would choose from candidates standing in the voting area in which they are registered on the electoral roll.

-- a combination of city-wide voting and specific voting areas (wards) - voters would choose some candidates standing across the whole city, and other candidates standing in a voting area in which the voter is registered on the electoral roll.
+- a combination of 'at-large' voting and specific voting areas (wards) - voters would choose some candidates standing across the whole city, and other candidates standing in a voting area in which the voter is registered on the electoral roll.

 What are community boards all about?

 Community boards are an additional layer of representation that report directly to the Council.
 They can have 4-12 members, at least four of whom are chosen by voters in the board area.